suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.SonarCloud.Organization

 The SonarCloud organization this project is under.
-This value is set by the `sonarCloudOrganization` parameter.

 ### Carpenter.SonarCloud.ProjectKey

 The SonarCloud project key.
 This value is set by the `sonarCloudProjectKey` parameter.

-### Carpenter.SonarCloud.ServiceConnection
+### Carpenter.SonarCloud.ServiceConnection (sonarCloudServiceConnection)

 The SonarCloud service connection to use.
 This value is set by the `sonarCloudServiceConnection` parameter.